October 4, 2024

 • news

 The 2024 ASBPA Conference in Galveston, Texas, provided a vital platform for the Engineering With Nature (EWN) Program to share its groundbreaking work on nature-based solutions (NBS) and strengthen collaborations with partners from various sectors.
-ERDC scientists and engineers, led several technical sessions that explored the integration of natural systems into infrastructure projects, a key component of advancing sustainable engineering solutions.
+ERDC scientists and engineers, led several technical sessions that explored the integration of natural systems into infrastructure projects, a key component of advancing resilient engineering solutions.

 Stakeholders mingle at the August ASBPA Conference in Galveston, Texas.